delta-io/delta/README.md

 ### API Compatibility

-The only stable, public APIs, currently provided by Delta Lake, are through the `DataFrameReader`/`Writer` (i.e. `spark.read`, `df.write`, `spark.readStream` and `df.writeStream`).
+The only stable public APIs, currently provided by Delta Lake, are through the `DataFrameReader`/`Writer` (i.e. `spark.read`, `df.write`, `spark.readStream` and `df.writeStream`).
 Options to these APIs will remain stable within a major release of Delta Lake (e.g., 1.x.x).

 All other interfaces in this library are considered internal, and they are subject to change across minor/patch releases.